janaipakos/Markdown-Editor/README.md

 ## What is this
 Type your markdown into the box on the left and immediately see it converted in the box on the right.

+Collaborate on documents with friends, easily and securely send messages, set up a random chat room.

 It's a lighter, private [markdown notes](https://markdownnotes.com)

 ## How to Make Your Own